Shopify/skeleton-theme/README.md

 ## Getting started

-To get started with Starter Theme, run the following command in your terminal:
+To get started with Skeleton Theme, run the following command in your terminal:

 ```
 $ yarn create slate-theme my-new-theme shopify/skeleton-theme